-The platform is extremely complex.
-This means that you can change almost any option you want to customize.
-However, this can also be a downside for some users.
-With complexity comes difficulty.
+However, the platform is extremely complex.
+On the plus side, users can change almost any option you want to customize.
+At the same time, this can also be a downside for some users–with complexity comes difficulty.

 Additionally, it seems that the breadth of features means that Kaltura hasn’t yet created the most polished platform.
 Compared to other platforms, Kaltura is not easy to use, especially for those new to live streaming.

 Pricing for Kaltura is different for each product.
 The VPaaS product uses a pay-as-you-go approach with monthly billing:

 - $0.55 per end user tracked in analytics

 - $0.25 per minute of live streaming video

 The VPaaS platform also offers bulk contracts billed annually.

 Kalura’s KMC offering is free to install if you use your own hardware and hosting.
 However, the cloud-based installation is expensive.
 This offering costs $1000 per month or more, and targets primarily large businesses.

 That cost is quite expensive for a streaming services provider.
 Additional services like transcoding are costly as well.
 As such, Kaltura is best suited for large enterprises and other major institutions.
 In this way, it’s similar to Jw Player.[Tweet “Check out this review of the Kaltura video platform for #livestreaming video.
 How does it stack up against the competition?”]

 The final alternative that we’ll consider in this article are our own streaming solutions, the DaCast SaaS platform.
 While we do think it is an ideal option for many users, it may not be the right fit for every broadcasters.
 Our goal here is to offer an honest comparison to provide you with the best possible information.